 3.2.7 Economic Growth

 Throughout the 20th century, the economy of Dickenson County and the entire Cumberland Plateau Planning District has been primarily dependent on coal.
 With almost 35 percent of the local economy and 40 percent of wages dependent on the coal industry, the economy has been tied to the trends in the price and demand for coal.
-Job loses have been staggering and the manufacturing and wholesale/retail trade have not been able to absorb these losses.
+Job losses have been staggering and the manufacturing and wholesale/retail trade have not been able to absorb these losses.
 Unemployment rates in the coal region of Virginia generally run the highest of anywhere in the state.
 The weak economy has been the main cause of the population decline.

 Industrial development outside the area of mining has been slow.
 Access to markets has been a major hindrance to development.
 The last twenty years have seen a dramatic change in the mining industry.
 Coal mining in the region is still strong, however, the increased mechanization of the industry has resulted in fewer job opportunities for residents.
 Dickenson County has led the Commonwealth with its high unemployment rate for the last few years.

-TABLE 21

-DICKENSON COUNTY UNEMPLOYMENT RATES 1999-2004